jake-utk/simon-guitar-project/planning.md

 **Other Functions**

-- RESET GAME button at any point will cause game to reset.
+- Listen for RESET GAME button to be clicked
+    - Clear playerChoices[] array
+    - Clear simonChoices[] array
+    - Make currentPlayer simon
+    -